EBS 2026학년도 수능특강 영어독해연습 2강

 Many of these ____ are enclosed in nature reserves and national parks.

-The ____ of the landscape and the creation of road and railway corridors have given us the garden habitats that many species thrive in.
+____ urbanization of the landscape and the creation of road and railway corridors have given us the garden habitats that many species thrive in.

-Roads provide abundant road-kill for ____
+Roads provide abundant road-kill ____ scavengers.

 6 마음을 프로그램하는 주체들

-Some of these agents of ____ truly know you and have your best interests in mind as they reinforce your special strengths and help you overcome your troublesome weaknesses; they are trying to make you happier and make your life better.
+Some of these agents of programming truly know you and have your best interests in mind as they reinforce your special strengths and help ____ overcome your troublesome weaknesses; they are trying to make you happier and make your life better.

-When you allow others to dominate the programming of your mind, then when your mind runs on automatic pilot, you end up behaving in ways that achieve the goals of those programmers rather than behaving in ways that would make ____ happier.
+When you allow others to dominate the programming of your mind, then when ____ mind runs on automatic pilot, you end up behaving in ways that achieve the goals of those programmers rather than behaving in ways that would make you happier.